 In the bioclimatic regions involving the Programme area (Continental bioclimatic region and Alpine one), with respect to species of conservation the conditions of stability or worsening are more abundant.
 Therefore, the general picture is to be considered declining.
-According to literature, agriculture rent decade (Ercole et al. 2021).

-is the most relevant pressure/threat affecting both plant and animal species.
+According to literature, agriculture is the most relevant pressure/threat affecting both plant and animal species.
 Other important common pressure are infrastructure development and the presence of invasive alien species (IAS).